datawire/jwt-poc/README.md

 4. Add your license key to the `ambassador-pro.yaml` file.

+#### Important
+This guide does not configure namespace.
+Make sure to apply all the files to same namespace and to edit the `clusterrolebinding` in `ambassador-pro.yaml` if you are not applying to the default namespace.

 ## Install Ambassador

 1. Install Ambassador with the following commands, along with the demo QOTM service and a route to HTTPbin service.